itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   Example: If pathname is `/`, render `<DashboardView />`.
     *   Example: If pathname is `/patients`, render `<PatientsListView />`.
     *   Example: If pathname is `/patients/[id]`, render `<PatientWorkspaceView />` (passing the patient ID).
-*   Global states (like `activePatient`, `complexCaseAlerts`, `isAlertPanelOpen`) and their associated handlers are managed within `ForesightApp.tsx` if they are needed by multiple views or for global UI elements (like an alert panel that might overlay any view).
+*   Global states (like `activePatient`, `selectedPatientTab`) and their associated handlers are managed within `ForesightApp.tsx`.
+It also centrally fetches `complexCaseAlerts` which are then passed down to relevant views like `DashboardView` and `AlertsScreenView` to ensure a consistent data source for alerts across the application.

 ### 3. View Components (`src/components/views/`)